 Before we buy a product or try a service for the first time, we often seek recommendations from those around us.
-Everything from where we choose to get our haircut to the online stores we purchase from are guided by the endorsements of our fellow consumers.
+Everything from choosing where to get our haircut to deciding who to engage with at a business level are guided by the endorsements of our fellow peers.

 While word of mouth was traditionally the only medium available to receive this counsel, through the internet and online reviews, consumers are able to reach a much wider audience with their feedback.
 And it is becoming increasingly used.

 There are two types of reviews that your consumers can engage with and your business can be exposed to:

 - First-Party Reviews: Customer reviews are collected by you as a company with no vetting process and presented own website and other sites.
 This typically comes with a perceived bias from the consumer, as the organisation is unlikely to publish negative feedback and many are tempted to post illegitimate reviews.

 - Third-Party Reviews: Customer reviews are collected and presented on a third-party website, such as a directory listing or social media profile.
 Think Google Reviews, Yelp, Glassdoor, Facebook etc. Third-party reviews come with more credibility in the eyes of the consumer, as they are less likely to be manipulated in favour of the company due to vetting processes and third party endorsement.

 Multiple review sites redirecting traffic to your website enhances your web presence and brand awareness.
 This impacts the amount of people who engage with, react and make judgement of your business based on that original review.

 - Enhanced SEO –